ximavus/MCFly/README.md

+# Get the .jar at the releases tab
-# You also need the fabric API mod to use it
+## You also need the fabric API mod to use it